NorthEastern US Transit Systems

 240 photos

 The City of Brotherly Love is a must for a transit fan.
 Philly has subway and elevated lines, subway-surface trolleys, and a traditional trolley line.
-Out on the city’s edge is a 2-line interurban style system, plus a 3rd line, a high-speed interurban using 3rd rail.
-The city sports a few trolley bus lines and to round it out is a commuter rail network.
+Out on the city’s edge is a 2-line interurban-style system, plus a third line, a high-speed interurban using third rail.
+The city sports a few trolley bus lines and a commuter rail network to round it out.

 168 photos